Treva is a pop culture fan who has been writing about the entertainment world for over a decade.

 You can't have a list of witchy songs without including a few Stevie Nicks tunes; after all, she did play a witch on American Horror Story.
 There have long been rumors that Nicks is a practicing witch, and they were partially inspired by this song.
 The free-spirited Fleetwood Mac frontwoman used to tell crowds at concerts that "Rhiannon" was about a witch, even though it was really based on a book about a powerful goddess.

-It’s certainly easy to think of Rhiannon as witch, thanks to her titular tune's mystical imagery.
-She's described as “a woman taken by the wind” who can fly, and there’s even a reference to everyone’s favorite witch familiar, a cat creeping around in the darkness.
+It's certainly easy to think of Rhiannon as a witch, thanks to her titulatune's's mystical imageryShe's's described a" “a woman taken by the wi"d” who can fly, anthere's’s even a reference teveryone's’s favorite witch familiar, a cat creeping around in the darkness.

 14. "Special Death" by Mirah